-Drop off by marine transport is possible at approved locations through local operators.
-Alberni Marine Transport Ltd. carries paddlers and their boats on a scheduled basis to the protected waters north of the BGI.
-Please contact the chamber of commerce offices in Ucluelet, Port Alberni and Bamfield for commercial operator information.
+Alberni Marine Transport Ltd. carries paddlers and their boats on a scheduled basis to the protected waters just north of the BGI.
+See Other Services for their contact details.

 Paddling from Bamfield or Ucluelet is not recommended due to the exposed passages of Imperial Eagle and Loudon Channels.